auth0-samples/auth0-android-sample/06-Calling-APIs/README.md

 This sample shows how to perform authentication against your API after logging in a user and obtaining its token.

-A step by step [Quickstart Tutorial](https://auth0.com/docs/quickstart/native/android/06-calling-apis) is provided in our site.
+A step by step [Tutorial](./TUTORIAL.md) is provided in our site.
 If you prefer to skip it and run the sample make sure to [setup](#setup) the project first.

 ### Requirements